Jack Northrop's Flying Wing

 The B-35 was the brainchild of Jack Northrop, who made the flying wing the focus of his work during the 1930s.
 During World War II, Northrop had been commissioned to develop a large wing-only, long-range bomber designated XB-35.
 Northrop advocated a "flying wing" as a means of reducing parasitic drag and eliminating structural weight not directly responsible for producing lift.

-The XB-35's engines and propellers were AAF property, and had not been tested for engine-propeller compatibility by either Pratt & Whitney, Hamilton Standard, or by the AAF which bought them at Wright Field without testing them or assuring reliability.
+The XB-35's engines and propellers were AAF property and had not been tested for engine-propeller compatibility by either Pratt & Whitney, Hamilton Standard, or the AAF which bought them at Wright Field without testing them or assuring reliability.

 The program was cancelled, and the first and second XB-35s were scrapped on 23 and 19 August 1949, respectively.